nc-minibbs/mbbs/README.md

  3. Does Stop 1 have environmental data?
 Are the types of data written correctly?
 The only required information is the *observers=*

 Here's an example of what this environmental data might look like:

 *observers=Allen Hurlbert, Sarah Pollack; weather=55 F, clear; notes=big thunderstorm last night, everything wet; vehicles=3 (or v=3); habitat=B,H (or h=B,H).*

-Habitat data may only be recorded if something's changed from the last years
+Habitat data may only be recorded if something's changed from the last years.
     - Potential errors
       - misspellings in the data type ie "wether" instead of "weather".
 To fix, edit the comments to the correct spelling
       - no *"observer(s)="* in the first stop.
 To fix, check the submitter's ebird account or the 'NC Mini BBS Route Runners' to see who to credit with running that route.
 Add the information